 Language Development Games for Kids

-Speech development unfolds in a predictable sequence for most children, beginning with cries, grunts, and babbles in the first few months and progressing to those anticipated first words around a baby’s first birthday.
-Parents tend to intuitively foster language development through everyday moments of talking, singing, and reading to their children.
-In this article, Bright Horizons’ educational experts offer a few more intentional activities and games for speech and language development for your infant, toddler, or preschooler.
-Do these educational activities and learning games with your child to help jumpstart language acquisition.
+Parents intuitively foster language development through everyday moments of talking, singing, and reading to their children.
+Bright Horizons educational experts offer a few more intentional activities and games to help jumpstart language acquisition.

 Word Expansion.
 Young children tend to use one or two word sentences, e.g., “Me cup.”
 Or “Kitty.”
-You can build language development and improve your child’s vocabulary by responding to early attempts at talking with a smile, encouraging nod, and expanded response.
+Respond to early attempts at talking with a smile, encouraging nod, and expanded response.
 For example, “That is your cup.
 Do you want a drink?” or “Yes, there’s the kitty Pet her gently.”
 Try using signs for simple words if your child isn’t verbal.
 Say the word at the same time you use the sign.

 Rubber Band Words.
-To play with “rubber band words,” say a simple word such as “gate” clearly.
+Say a simple word such as “gate” clearly.
 Now slowly say the word again, “stretching” it out so you say each sound distinctly.
 At the same time, move your hands apart like a rubber band stretching.
 Then snap your hands back together and say the word quickly.
-Or you can try clapping words to identify syllables.
-For example, say “rainbow.”
-Then say it again, clap once for each syllable, and ask your child if she can remember how many syllables were in the word.
-This simple word game builds vocabulary and sound recognition, and is a good choice for those times when you’re waiting in line at the grocery store or waiting at the doctor’s office.

 Reading Magic.
-And finally, don’t forget the power of reading.
 Perhaps more than any other activity, reading together has the power to build vocabulary and spark language development for children of all ages.
 Even thumbing through books independently can build language skills for a non-reading child.
 Make reading a regular tradition in your home and make it easily accessible by keeping books for all ages and magazines in various places, such as the car, the living room, and your child’s bedroom.

 Speech and language development is individualized; some children are precocious talkers and develop a large vocabulary quickly.
-Others may gain oral (expressive) language more slowly.
-In general, though, most children understand more than they’re able to say (receptive).
+Others gain language more slowly.
+In general, though, most children understand more than they’re able to say.
 With these language games and activities, you can help your child’s language develop.

 While each child develops language at his or her own rate, by the age of 15 months, most children have around ten words that they can speak or communicate using sign language.
 Please talk with your pediatrician if you have any concerns about your child’s speech.
 Delayed speech might indicate a need for speech therapy or other interventions.